-After successfully register your domain and installing the WordPress website.
-You can move the localhost WordPress to a live server.
+After successfully registering your domain and installing the WordPress website, you can move the localhost WordPress to a live server.

 Using All-in-One WP Migration Plugin.

-When you’re not technical, it will be an excellent option to use a plugin to transfer the WordPress website.
+It will be an excellent option to use a plugin to transfer the WordPress website when you’re not technical.

 In this tutorial, first of all, we’ll install AIO WP migration on both localhost and live WordPress CMS.
 After that, we take a backup from localhost and upload it to the live server.
 And that’s it, let’s understand how we perform all the actions.

 First, we’ve to take the backup of the WordPress website.
 This can be done using the All-in-One WP Migration Plugin.
 Install and activate the plugin.
 If you don’t know how to install a plugin, then refer to this article.

 After installation of the plugin, take a backup of the WordPress website.
 Just scroll to AIO WP migration Plugin settings and then export.
 You can export the WordPress backup file using the file option, as displayed above.